-With an abundance of ideas and passion, we are actively engaged in making The Artsmiths of Pittsburgh a premiere cultural and educational destination.
+With an abundance of ideas and passion, we are actively engaged in making APACC a premiere cultural and educational destination.
 We hope that its existence will help bridge the South Hills to the Greater Pittsburgh arts community.
 We look forward to collaborating with the community to enhance everyone’s exposure and experience with local art.

 In May 2006, Kate McGrady opened Koolkat Designs, a small art boutique featuring handcrafted jewelry, accessories, and art, at 691 Washington Road in Uptown Mt.
 Lebanon.
 Beginning with 22 artists, Koolkat almost exclusively featured jewelry, jewelry making classes, and custom beaded jewelry design and repair.
 As Koolkat’s artist and customer base grew, ceramics, fiber goods, painting, photography, cards, and woodworking were also showcased.
 In 2010, Koolkat was accepted as a gallery in the Artist Market at the Three Rivers Arts Festival, and has participated each and every year thereafter.
 Representing 200+ local artists, Koolkat rapidly outgrew its space.